 5. Sodium hypochlorite is also known as bleach.
 It is used because of its broad spectrum antimicrobial function.
 Sodium hypochlorite is corrosive to eyes and skin, can cause throat irritation and gastric burns, is a respiratory irritant and is associated with acute or chronic bronchitis.
 OSHA requires that workers use it only while wearing a mask and gloves and it is deadly when swallowed by children (and it is one of the most common chemicals accidentally swallowed by children).
 When mixed with other cleaning agents like ammonia, deadly chlorine vapors are emitted.

 6. Dyes that make a dish detergent look innocently blue, yellow, orange, green aren’t doing anything other than attempting to give you the perception that the product is more effective.
 They don’t actually make the performance of the detergent any better, and in fact introduce significant health risks that you’ll want to avoid.

 There are many factors to consider when searching for the best non toxic dishwasher detergent and most important is a brand that discloses all ingredients, like Berkley Green.
 Brands are not required to disclose every ingredient in home cleaning products.
 But it’s difficult to determine how hazardous a cleaning formula is if we don’t know what’s in it!
 That’s why Berkley Green makes it a priority to disclose the few ingredients that are in each product.
-We like to keep them minimal, clean and effective.
-That is why Berkley Green has EPA certifications for both environmental and human health safety.
+We like to keep them minimal and effective.